An Algorithm for constructing Hjelmslev planes: Definitions

-\begin{defi}\cite{drake74}An Affine Hjelmslev plane $\mathcal{H}$ is an incidence structure such that \begin{enumerate} \item any two points are incident with at least one line. \item any two lines $g$, $h$ that meet at more than one point are neighbours, denote $g\sim h$. \item There exists an epimorphism $\phi$ from $\mathcal{H}$ to an ordinary affine plane $\mathcal{A}$ such that \begin{enumerate} \item $\phi(P)=\phi(Q)\iff P\sim Q$, \item $\phi(g)=\phi(h)\iff g\sim h$, \item $|g\cap h|=0\Rightarrow \phi(g)\parallel \phi(h)$. \end{enumerate} \end{enumerate} \end{defi} An Affine Hjelmslev plane may be denoted $(t,r)AH$-plane, where $t$ is the number of neighbouring points on each line, and $r=s/t$ where $s$ is the number of points on each line.
-An Affine Hjelmslev plane may have parallel lines which are neighbours as condition $3c$ is a one way implication.
+\begin{defi} \cite{drake74} An affine Hjelmslev plane $\mathcal{H}$ is an incidence structure such that \begin{enumerate} \item any two points are incident with at least one line. \item any two lines $g$, $h$ that intersect at more than one point are neighbours, denoted $g\sim h$. \item There exists an epimorphism $\phi$ from $\mathcal{H}$ to an ordinary affine plane $\mathcal{A}$ such that for any points $P,Q$ and lines $g,h$ of $\mathcal{H}$: \begin{enumerate} \item $\phi(P)=\phi(Q)\iff P\sim Q$, \item $\phi(g)=\phi(h)\iff g\sim h$, \item $|g\cap h|=0\Rightarrow \phi(g)\parallel \phi(h)$. \end{enumerate} \end{enumerate} \end{defi} An affine Hjelmslev plane may be denoted $(t,r)AH$-plane, where $t$ is the number of neighbouring points on each line, and $r=s/t$ where $s$ is the number of points on each line.
+An affine Hjelmslev plane may have parallel lines which are neighbours as condition $3c$ of Definition \ref{defi:AH} is a one way implication.

-Hjelmslev planes are mentioned in some books on finite geometry \cite[\S 7.2]{Dem97}, but not in the more standard works on design theory eg \cite{CRC, BJL93}.

-Hjelsmslev planes have a rich structure with several interesting substructures.
-The following functions allows interrogation of the structure of each point neighbourhood.
+Hjelmslev planes are mentioned in some books on finite geometry \cite[\S 7.2]{Dem97}, but not in the more standard works on design theory eg. \cite{CRC,BJL99}.
+Hjelmslev planes have a rich structure with several interesting substructures.
+The following function allows interrogation of the structure of each point neighbourhood.

 \begin{defi}\cite[Defi 2.3]{drake70} Let $P$ be a point of a Hjelmslev plane $\mathcal{H}$.
 The point-neighbourhood restriction, $\bar{P}$, is defined as follows: \begin{enumerate} \item the points of $\bar{P}$ are the points $Q$ of $\mathcal{H}$ such that $Q\sim P$. \item the lines of $\bar{P}$ are the restrictions of lines $g$ of $\mathcal{H}$ to the points in $\bar{P}$: $g_P=g\cap \bar{P}$. \end{enumerate} \end{defi}